Make an initial guess of FvCB model parameter values for one curve

 licor_file <- calculate_temperature_response(licor_file, c3_temperature_param_bernacchi)

-# infinity
+# - gmc to infinity

 guessing_func <- initial_guess_c3_aci(